High School Science Fair Project That Equates Being White With A Higher IQ Met With Outrage

 A science fair project at an elite high school magnet program has left both students and parents grossly offended.
-The experiment tests whether or not Blacks and other minority and ethnic groups are less intelligent than Whites and Northern Asians based solely on the IQ scores of students aged 15-16 years old.
+The experiment tests whether or not Blacks and other minority and ethnic groups are less intelligent than Whites and Northern Asians based solely on the IQ scores of students aged 15- to 16-years-old.
 Administrators are trying to figure out how this could have happened and are struggling to properly address the situation.

 Sacramento Unified School District (SUSD) spokesman Alex Barrios has neither condemned nor condoned the McClatchy High School student’s submission because he says that his assignment could very well have fallen within the guidelines of the teacher’s instructions.
-Although the student’s project was offensive to many, the process of approving the topics as well the decision to put it on display is also being scrutinized.
+Although the student’s project was offensive to many, the process of approving the topics as well as the decision to put it on display is also being scrutinized.

 “We are looking into the appropriate response to a situation like this,” Barrios told The Sacramento Bee.

 “We understand it concerns a lot of people and doesn’t reflect our culture here.”

 While the message contained in the student’s project may not be a reflection of the school’s culture, it is ironic that the Humanities and International Studies Program (HISP) itself is not more diverse.
 The program reportedly boasts a total of 508 students where only 12 are Black, 80 are Hispanic, and 104 are Asian.
 This makes the HISP program over 60 percent White.

-The project aims to justify the demographics of the HISP program with the assertion that there is a direct correlation between the IQ’s of the students, their respective races, and admission into the honors program.
+The project aims to justify the demographics of the HISP program with the assertion that there is a direct correlation between the IQ of the students, their respective races, and admission into the honors program.
 His hypothesis is what students, staff, and parents found disturbing.

 “If the average IQs of blacks, Southeast Asians, and Hispanics are lower than the average IQs of non-Hispanic whites and Northeast Asians, then the racial disproportionality in (HISP) is justified,” the student asserted.